-There is something for everyone regardless of their talent and we encourage everybody to take part in some musical activity.
+There is something for everyone, regardless of their talent or experience, and we encourage everybody to take part in some musical activity.

 Music at City